Acquiring, Manufacturing, and Straightening Wood Arrow Shafts

 A less realized reality of front-heavy, root-end-first shafts is the ability to stay true with small sharp tips, whose weight may not be enough to maintain a front-heavy shaft otherwise.
 In other words, use the wood to add mass to the front and overall weight of a shaft.

-Rough cut to length, then debark if you have time before the next step.
 Hone a good blade, and train your hand to slice away the bark.
 I have tried a potato peeler and moctocun but prefer the knife for debarking.
-Work down the wood on the fat end so the full length of the shaft is the same (or fat only in the middle) and just wider than the desired finished diameter through the length.
-You can save the bark for tea, bark-tanned liquor, or shavings for a fire or smoke for hide smudge.
+Work down the wood so the shaft is just wider than the desired finished diameter through the length.
+You can save the bark for tea, bark-tanned leather, or shavings for a fire or smoke for hide smudging.

-If you don't debark the shoot before the next step, the shoots will take quite long to dry.
-Worry about making the shaft perfectly round when debarking and reducing with your slices; it will be less easy to round later, when dry.
+Worry about making the shaft perfectly round while debarking and reducing it with your slices; it will be less easy to round later, when dry.
+Sometimes I slice, and then round by holding my edge at 90.

 The diameter of the shaft will determine the arrow "spine."
-Too thin (or under-spined), the shaft will bend and wobble if there are any imperfections in your cast and/or the straightness of your arrow shaft.
-If the head is too heavy, these imperfections will be exploited to a greater or lesser degree.
-If the shaft is "over spined" or too thick, the previous imperfections are no longer an issue; however, the shaft will be detrimentally and unnecessarily heavy and thus lose range potential, speed, and penetration and make manipulation of multiple arrows unnecessarily challenging.
+Too thin (or under-spined), the shaft will bend and wobble.
+If the head is too heavy, these imperfections in the shaft will be exploited to a greater or lesser degree.
+If the shaft is "overspined" or too thick, the previous imperfections are not an issue; however, the shaft will be unnecessarily heavy, requiring more power and whip to provide the same speed as a more appropriately shaped shaft.

 The reduction of the wood for your shaft is a focus of importance.
 You need to find the sweet spot based on the natural characteristics of the shoot, bow strength, and weight of the arrow tip.

-A note on grooving, which is to carve three or four lines down the shaft from end to end: My current position is to not bother, as this will only make your practice arrows, which must be tough, far weaker, as it damages the wood fibers the length of the shaft; however, of the grooved arrows I do have, they do appear to be very straight—further exploration required.
+A note on grooving, which is to carve three or four lines down the shaft from end to end: do not bother, as this will only make your practice arrows, which must be tough, far weaker, as it damages the wood fibers the length of the shaft.
 If you choose to try this, do it AFTER you force bend your green shoots straight and befor bundle drying.

-For the tips or as a preferred alternative to the option above, drill a shaft hole into the butt end of an antler with a very long handle.
+Drill a shaft hole into the butt end of an antler with a very long handle.
 The hole must be shaped large enough for heavy shafts and angled heavily so the bending will not mar your shaft.
-If you take archery seriously, the application is worth the antler piece, though a stone, as mentioned above, will work too.
+If you take archery seriously, the ivestment of the antler piece is required, though another hard material like steel or hard wood may work too.

 Hold the bend over heat and gently bend out of the curve as the wood softens.
-Hold the bend straight until the wood will hold itself.
+Hold the bend straight until the wood holds itself.

 When heating, do it slowly.
 Apply heat two inches from the flame for half a minute or more.
 You want hot throughout, not scorched on the surface and cool in the core.